 There are several major affiliate marketing networks out there, and I think the best strategy is to join a decent handful of them.

-Pros: One thing I really like about FlexOffers is that they’re very user friendly, especially if you are new to affiliate marketing.
+- One thing I really like about FlexOffers is that they’re very user-friendly, especially if you are new to affiliate marketing.
 They were the first network we joined, back when we had no clue what we were doing.

-The user interface is clean and organized, and they are getting dozens of new companies on board every day to advertise with them.
+- The user interface is clean and organized, and they are getting dozens of new companies on board every day to advertise with them.
 And like I said above, some of their payouts are higher than other networks (for the same advertiser).
-An all around solid network.
+An all-around solid affiliate network.

 Sign Up Now: FlexOffers Publisher Application